go-rod/rod/.github/CONTRIBUTING.md

 1. Build the test image: `docker build -t rod -f lib/docker/test.Dockerfile .`

-1. Create a cache volume for containers: `docker volume create rod`

-1. Run a container with and mount the cache volume to it: `docker run --rm -v rod:/root -v $(pwd):/t -it rod go bash`
+1. Run a container with and mount the cache volume to it: `docker run -v $(pwd):/t --name rod -it rod bash`

+1. Open another terminal, copy your global git-ignore file to the container: `docker cp ~/.gitignore_global rod:/root/`

-1. Run lint in the container: `go run ./lib/utils/lint` You might want to set a global git-ignore in the container if the lint fails: [link](https://docs.github.com/en/free-pro-team@latest/github/using-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).
+1. Run lint in the container: `go run ./lib/utils/lint`

-1. Run tests in the container: `go test -run /Click`
+1. Run tests in the container: `go test -run /Click -v`

+1. After you exit the container with `exit`, you can restart it by: `docker start -i rod`

 ### Detect goroutine leak